WaqasSaleem97/CC_F25/Lab_Tasks/Lab_8/Lab8.md

 - A GitHub account (optional—only if you want to push code from instance to GitHub).

 Notes on screenshots and evidence:
-- Capture screenshots immediately after completing each numbered STEP or logical SUBSTEP.
-Save them into the repository under Lab8/screenshots/ using the exact filenames listed for that action.
 - Group related commands and outputs into single screenshots where appropriate (for example: multiple export commands shown together; multiple grep outputs shown together).
 - Do NOT include private credentials in screenshots (do not show passwords or secret keys).
 You may show the signin URL and console screens, but redact or avoid displaying passwords.
-- Filenames must match exactly; graders will check by filename.

 ---

 ## 📋 Task List